-For the sake of keeping this straightforward, I am focusing on five universally agreed-upon body types: Rectangle (sometimes called Straight), Round, Hourglass, Pear (also called Triangle), and Inverted Triangle.
+For the sake of keeping this simple, I am focusing on Rectangle (sometimes called Straight), Round, Hourglass, Pear (also called Triangle), and Inverted Triangle.

-Shoulders: Start at the tip of one shoulder wrapping the tape all the way around you.
+Shoulders: Start at the tip of one shoulder and wrap the tape around you.

 Bust: Pull the measuring tape taut across the fullest part of your bust and around your back.